19 Feb What’s the Most Powerful Tool in Learning and Change Projects That’s Most Often Neglected?

 It turns out that if you give people thought-provoking questions, the learning process becomes a whole lot more interesting – and effective!

-Where can you add powerful, thought-provoking questions to your elearning, learning, or change-management project?
+Where can you add powerful, thought-provoking questions to your digital coaching, learning, or change-management project?